grmontpetit/cluster-sandbox/README.md

 ## How it works

 When a node is started, it asks the DNS for A and SRV records and then try to establish a connection to all the cluster nodes with a gossip protocol.

+The A records are used to tell Akka "where" the nodes are while the SRV records tells Akka "how" to connect to the nodes (namely the ports).

-A leader is then elected and then the shards are automaticatlly distributed over the nodes.
+Once the nodes are discovered, an election process is initiated between the members of the cluster.
+After the election process, a lead is elected and the shards are distributed amongst the shard regions.

-In this case, we are not using any seed nodes, everything is done dynamically with DNS records.
+Note that for using ClusterBoostrap and AkkaManagement, the documentation specifically says not to use any seed-nodes.

 Eventually, a better solution for a production environment is to use the kubernetes api to resolve new nodes joining a namespace.
 This is supported by akka.